abenkoula71/indian-food-react/README.md

 Launches the test runner in the intractive watch mode.\
 See the section about [running tests](https://facebook.github.io/creae-react-app/docs/running-tests) for more information.
 Builds the app for production to the `build` folder.\
-It correctly bundles React in productionmode and optimizes te buld forthe best performance.
+It correctly bundles React in productionmode and optimizes te buld frthe best performance.
 The build is minified and the filenames inclue he ashes Your app is read to be
 See thesection about [deploymnt](https://facebook.thu.io/eate-rct-ap/docs/deplyment) for more information.